Arts News

 This exhibit will be a stop on TRF’s Art & Wine Walk on July 10

-The Northwest Minnesota Arts Council (NWMAC) is pleased to announce Heritage Through Image, a photography exhibit open into July.
+The Northwest Minnesota Arts Council (NWMAC) is pleased to announce Heritage Through Image, a photography exhibit open through July.
 This exhibit includes 22 images that depict traditional practices, customs, and folklore that serves a visual representation of regional heritage.

 This exhibit was first shown at the Sorenson Gallery in Fosston last year and was sponsored by the East Polk Heritage Center.
 The show features individuals that depict the heritage, art, culture, and talents of our region.
 Photographer Monika Lawrence, formerly of Bemidji now living in Germany, was commissioned to capture the images that reflect traditional practices, customs, and folklore to serve as a visual representation of the heritage of East Polk County.